scottrlarson/profession/content/home/more.md

 - Security: IPCop, All Antivirus solitions, Linux (ipchains), Sonicwall Firewalls, Mason, Snort, Nessus
 -  Computer Hardware: x86, x64 PC , Macintosh, Sun workstations

-## Professional Project History

-### IWeb to Wordpress Site Conversion

-Erica Shane - 2007

-Customer wanted to export site to another platform due to Apple's IWeb service being discontinued.
-Used Wordpress Import/Export HTML Tool to migrate most of the content.
-Hand migrated template theme, Reconstituted some 100 pages with some hand coding to make sure the content blended in with the theme.

-### Diagnose & Repair: HTML Website Loading Stuck Issue

-Tantra.com - 2001

-Legacy HTML image caching code caused site to stop loading on certain modern web browsers - tracked down from client side using web load tools and reported problem to developer's at tantra.com. tantra.com developer's removed legacy code that was causing the issue.

 ## Scott Larson's Service Center Capabilities